Liberty Racing: 1998

-Wayne Anderson drove the No. 84 car in the 1998 season with Troy Selberg as crew chief.
+Wayne Anderson drove the No. 84 truck in the 1998 season with Troy Selberg as crew chief.

 1999

-Kevin Harvick drove the No. 98 car in the 1999 season with Roland Wlodyka as crew chief.
+Kevin Harvick drove the No. 98 truck in the 1999 season with Roland Wlodyka as crew chief.
 Harvick got six top-five finishes.
+Before leaving the team after seasons end, to drive for Richard Childress Racing in the Busch Series.
+While Porter Cable left to sponsor Jeff Purvis at Joe Gibbs Racing.

+2000

+Kenny Martin was hired to replace Harvick, despite the team not having a sponsor.
+Martin would be released after Memphis when the team closed its doors due to sponsorship issues.